 “I have magic, that I may meet you as an equal, and I have this sword, a blessing from those who would see you defeated.”

 Tellaos stopped laughing.
 He knew those words, and suddenly he recognized Ellaes’ magic in Runderath.
-For the first time, he felt fear.
 In his rage, he blew a jet of flame at Runderath.
 But when the flames cleared, Runderath stood in the same spot, unharmed.
 Runderath raised Atuos’ sword and charged.